antonpup/Aurora/README.md

 [Link to Aurora's webpage, includes some demos and changelogs](http://aurora.lastbullet.net)

 Project Aurora is a utility that unifies RGB lighting devices across different brands and enables them to work alongside each other, all while adding and improving RGB lighting support for various games that previous had none or little RGB lighting support.
 Aurora is mainly written in C#, but has C++ components to implement native support for other games.
-Aurora has native support for Dota 2, Counter-Strike: Global Offensive, Grand Theft Auto V, Rocket League, and PAYDAY 2.
+Aurora has native support for Dota 2, Counter-Strike: Global Offensive, Grand Theft Auto V, Rocket League, PAYDAY 2, and The Division.

 #Requirements
 Recommended: